Strength stabilizes joints. It increases bone density. And it helps you avoid dislocation. Which means that strength is every Hippie’s best friend.

 When I was preparing for hip replacement, my brother, who had already had both his hips replaced, said “Whatever you do just stay strong!”
 I was practicing or teaching yoga almost daily (something that I was able to do right up until surgery because yoga is so adaptable) and was already pretty strong.
 But I took his advice to heart and did a little research to understand why:

-- Yoga builds strength and strength provides stability for the new joint.
+- Yoga builds strength and it provides stability for the new joint.

 - Yoga increases bone mineral density in the spine, hips, and femurs which is exactly what we want for the strong fusing of the bone to the prosthesis.